Baek-kimchi: Nutrition Baek-kimchi contains nutrients such as vitamin C, minerals, lactic acid bacteria, and it is high in fiber. Baek-kimchi has shown to also reduce the risk of cancer, obesity, and diabetes. The reason is that fermented foods contain "good" bacteria that can improve the way the body absorbs and reacts to nutrients and food. Specifically, the lactic acid bacteria in baek-kimchi have been linked to improvements in intestinal diseases and disorders such as irritable bowel syndrome. Due to the high amount of lactic acid bacteria as well as dietary fiber and probiotics, coupled with the lack of spices in baek-kimchi, it can help greatly reduce the inflammation that causes intestinal distress. Other positive effects that baek-kimchi can have on one's gut is reducing the chance of ulcers. Having "good" gut bacteria can also help improve brain function as the nervous system communicates with all parts of the body.

 While baek-kimchi is useful for intestinal diseases, it can also help to lower cholesterol and aid in weight loss.
 In a study, those who have eaten fermented baek-kimchi for three months experienced lower cholesterol levels than those who did not.
-(Park et al., 2016) Additionally, overweight or obese participants in the study who were given fermented kimchi lost body fat over a three-month period.
+Additionally, overweight or obese participants in the study who were given fermented kimchi lost body fat over a three-month period.
 Baek-kimchi also reduced the risk of metabolic diseases, such as cardiovascular disease, in these participants as well.
-Baek-kimchi helped to maintain good fats while aiding in participants' weight loss.

-Baek-kimchi contains many vitamins, such as vitamin A, which promotes and helps maintain healthy vision.
+Baek-kimchi helped to maintain good fats while aiding in participants' weight loss.Baek-kimchi contains many vitamins, such as vitamin A, which promotes and helps maintain healthy eyesight.
 The probiotics and other antioxidants found in baek-kimchi can also help the body fight off infections and also boost the immune system.
 Baek-kimchi also contains isocyanate and sulfide, which can aid in helping a person's organs detoxify and get rid of heavy metals that could cause cancer.
-(Kim & Park, 2018) Other health benefits that come with making baek-kimchi part of one's diet include healthy hair and skin, which may also improve one's mental well-being.
+Other health benefits that come with making baek-kimchi part of one's diet include healthy hair and skin, which may also improve one's mental well-being.
 Baek-kimchi has also been linked to an increase in energy for those who have made it a regular part of their diet.